MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - There can't be any network-level or thread-level guests.

  > [!NOTE]
-> Native Mode is strongly recommended for reasons of security, compliance, and Microsoft 365 integration
+> Native Mode is strongly recommended for reasons of security, compliance, and Microsoft 365 integration.

 ## How does the Tool work with your network?